LangGraph-GUI/LangGraph-GUI-Qt/README.md

 # LangGraph-GUI-backend

-The backend supports running LangGraph-GUI workflow json using language models by Ollama.
+The backend supports running LangGraph-GUI workflow json using localLLM such ollama.

 For more infomation, please see official site: [LangGraph-GUI.github.io](https://LangGraph-GUI.github.io)

-*For a beginner-friendly introduction to LangGraph, visit [LangGraph-learn](https://github.com/LangGraph-GUI/LangGraph-learn).*

 ## Environment Setup